ConceptExplorer/CoolSyncBackup/README.md

 License
 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the LICENSE file for details.
 Disclaimer
-CoolSync Backup is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+CoolSyncBackup is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
 Important:
 * Use at your own risk.
 * The authors are not responsible for any loss of data or damage to your system.